 Email systems that allow you to monitor link clicks, opens, and other indicators of engagement can be a powerful tool at your disposal.
 Take the time to truly study the behaviors of your customers and prospects.
 Identify gaps in their education and nurture.
 Solve for problems that manifest themselves.
 When your long-term nurture becomes as educational for you as it does for your list, then true magic can happen.

 8. Generate new traffic

 Due to its higher lead acquisition costs, generating new traffic should really be your last resort.
 While it is essential for any healthy marketing system to reach fresh leads, it literally pays to focus first on an existing list and traffic.
-But if new blood is what you’re looking for, then be sure to invest your marketing budget intelligently.
+But if new blood is what you’re looking for, then be sure to invest and know how to prioritize the marketing budget intelligently.
 Brainstorm where your customers are most likely to be, and do what you can to get out in front of them.
 Revisit previous advertising campaigns and evaluate their effectiveness.
 You can utilize existing resources by making them a similar offer to steps one and two.